fohlarbee/soro-soro-backend/README.md

 You can use @/ as the path alias for example

 import UserModel from "@/models/user"
-This will be later transpiled to the actual path by tsconfig-paths
+This will be later transpiled to the actual path by tsconfig-paths# soro-soro-backend